Green-winged teal: Description

 This is the smallest North American dabbling duck.
-The breeding male has grey flanks and back, with a yellow rear end and a white-edged green speculum, obvious in flight or at rest.
+The breeding male has finely barred gray flanks and back, with pale yellow under the tail at the rear end, and a white-edged green speculum, obvious in flight or at rest.
 It has a chestnut head with a green eye patch.
-It is distinguished from drake common teals (the Eurasian relative of this bird) by a vertical white stripe on side of breast, the lack of both a horizontal white scapular stripe and thin buff lines on its head.
+It is distinguished from drake Eurasian teal (the Eurasian relative of this bird) by a vertical white stripe on side of breast, the lack of a horizontal white scapular stripe, and thinner or even no buff lines between the green and brown pattern on its head.

 The females are light brown, with plumage much like a female mallard.
 They can be distinguished from most ducks on size, shape, and the speculum.
-Separation from female common teal is problematic.
+Separation from female Eurasian teal is problematic.

-In non-breeding (eclipse) plumage, the drake looks more like the female.
+In non-breeding (eclipse) plumage, the drake looks like the female, but slightly darker and duller, and with a weaker eyestripe.

 It is a common duck of sheltered wetlands, such as taiga bogs, and usually feeds by dabbling for plant food or grazing.
 It nests on the ground, near water and under cover.
-While its conservation status is not evaluated by IUCN at present due to non-recognition of the taxon, it is plentiful enough to make it a species of Least Concern if it were; it is far more plentiful than the common teal.
+While its conservation status is not evaluated by IUCN at present due to non-recognition of the taxon at species rank, it is plentiful enough to make it a species of Least Concern if it were; it is far more plentiful than the Eurasian teal.
 It can be seen in vast numbers in the Marismas Nacionales-San Blas mangroves of western Mexico, a main wintering area.

 This is a noisy species.
 The male has a clear whistle, whereas the female has a feeble quack.